WildRoseDevs/WildRoseDevs.github.io/readme.md

-To do (This is publically visible):
+(This is publically visible)
-Check private/seperate JMCo repo
+Dev.
+Jack members directed to private/seperate JMCo repo